tscolan/stm_send/README.md

 # What is stm_send
-stm_send is a tool to send and execute binary data to old 68k macs using the Diagnostic mode
+stm_send is a tool to send and execute binary data from a modern computer to old 68k macs using their "Diagnostic mode" through the "Modem" serial port.

 # Diagnostic mode
-While researching technical details about the Macintosh SE/30, I discovered on [mac68k.info](https://mac68k.info/wiki/display/mac68k/Diagnostic+Mode) that there is a "Diagnostic Mode" on some 68k Macintoshes.
+While researching technical details about the Macintosh SE/30, I discovered on [mac68k.info](https://mac68k.info/wiki/display/mac68k/Diagnostic+Mode) that there is a "Diagnostic Mode" available on the "Modem" serial port on some 68k Macintoshes.
 This mode is used by TechStep, a device for testing the various components of a Macintosh.

 An easy way to access this mode is to use the mac's interrupt button (the “Programmer's Interrupt switch”) before the computer starts the OS.